Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 === Early Termination

 Many fixpoint computations can terminate early when the answer is known.
+This seemingly simple optimization can provide orders of magnitude speedup.

+Why?
+Consider checking if an error is reachable.
+If the error is reachable in just 5 steps, why compute the full fixpoint that might take 50 iterations?
+Early termination recognizes when we've found the answer and stops immediately.

 #example(name: "Early Termination in EF")[
   When checking $op("EF") phi$: